 Collaborative Leadership Programs

-All of our programs follow the learning paradigm of “disconnect, decenter, and re-envision.
-Participants in international service learning disconnect from technology and their normal rhythms of life; they are pushed off balance, or decentered, through new experiences and cross-cultural immersion; and they study local leaders and learn alongside peer students in order to see things from new perspectives, or re-envision.
+Our Collaborative Leadership Programs follow the learning paradigm of disconnect, decenter, and re-envision.
+Participants disconnect from technology and their normal rhythms of life; they are pushed off balance, or decentered, through new experiences and cross-cultural immersion; and they study local leaders and learn alongside local students in order to see things from new perspectives and re-envision their place in this world.

 NGOs are a constant source of innovation and solutions in many of the rural developing areas where WLS operates.
 NGO Partnerships allow participants to volunteer for an NGO in order to understand its operations, community impact, and leadership.
 How do these NGOs produce results with such limited resources?
 What are the challenges and opportunities?
 Who are the leaders and how do they lead?
 These NGO Partnerships can also be integrated as a segment of a larger Collaborative Leadership Program.